How Does the Scrap Metal Recycling Industry Work?

 The Metal Is Separated

 Metals are first separated from other substances.
-Wires are stripped of their plastic coatings, and metal components are removed from products.
+Wires are stripped of plastic coatings, and metal components are removed from products.
 After that, ferrous and non-ferrous metals are sorted using magnets.

 The metals are next separated according to their type.
 This is done by examining the metals’ color and weight.
 Copper, for example, is yellowish-red, whereas aluminum is silver.

-The Metal Is and Weighed
+The Metal Is Then Weighed

 Suggested Reading: Common Measurements in Scrap Metal Recycling